 Yes, there are over a billion people on Facebook, but you don’t need to reach all of them — just those in your sweet spot.
 Facebook for Business gives you the ability to choose specific audiences to reach with your boosted posts by their geographic location, age, interests, and more.

-For example, if you’ve just opened a new yoga studio, you could boost a post from your page to reach men and women aged 20 to 65 years old who live within a 20-mile radius of your studio.
-You can reach them for an efficient cost — likely $20 to $50 for several days of exposure.
-For more information on how much to spend and how to measure your efficiency, check out Facebook’s Budgeting FAQ and fundamentals.
+For example, if you’ve just opened a new yoga studio, you could boost a post from your page to reach men and women aged 20 to 65 years old who live within a 30-kilometre radius of your studio.
+You can reach them for an efficient cost — likely £20 to £50 for several days of exposure.
+For more information on how much to spend and how to measure your efficiency, check out Facebook’s Budgeting.

-It allows you to have a mobile-optimized experience.
+It allows you to have a mobile-optimised experience.

-Whether you have an eCommerce business or a brick-and-mortar store, there are endless benefits to mobile-first capabilities.
+Whether you took the time to create an online store or run a brick-and-mortar store, there are endless benefits of Facebook for Business mobile-first capabilities.
 Your Facebook page will house important business information for potential customers on their mobile devices.

-If you have an online store, Facebook gives you the tools to create multiple opportunities for “Shop Now” or “Learn More” to drive to your site and allow users to purchase directly.
-Since over half of Americans have successfully made purchases on their mobile devices, creating a gateway to make a purchase through your Facebook page is a no-brainer.
+Facebook for Business gives you the tools to create multiple opportunities for “Shop Now” or “Learn More” to drive to your site and allow users to purchase directly.
+Laptops still are the go-to for mobile shopping, but they won’t reign supreme for much longer it seems.
+Brits used smartphones and tablets 43 and 24 percent respectively for online mobile shopping.
+Creating a gateway to make a purchase through your Facebook for Business page is a no-brainer.

 The benefits for brick-and-mortar stores are clear, too.
-According to Google, mobile searches for “can I/to buy” plus “near me” have expanded by more than 500 percent, which means you have the perfect opportunity to be the place they’re looking for.
+According to a recent study, nearly a third of all mobile searches are related to location with users asking “can I/to buy” or “near me” type queries.
+That means you have the perfect opportunity to be the place they’re looking for.
+And when they get to your business, having a wunderkind POS system will help you keep track of your sales and run reports with ease.

 Your page gives you the tools to easily test and try new branded content and messaging.

-Whether it’s gathering results from an ad on a billboard, a flier, or social media ads, figuring out if your message is resonating with your audience can be a challenge.
-Your Facebook page can act as a tool to do this swiftly by testing new concepts with your community (by utilizing organic published posts on your page that you can boost to ensure they’re seen by a wider audience) or potential customers (with Facebook ads to your target audience).
+Whether it’s gathering results from an ad on a billboard, a flyer, or social media ads, figuring out if your message is resonating with your audience can be a challenge.
+Start leveraging your Facebook Insights by testing new concepts with your community (by utilising organic published posts on your page that you can boost to ensure they’re seen by a wider audience) or potential customers (with Facebook ads to your target audience).

-By A/B testing and comparing metrics on the amount of post engagement, site visits, and more, this feedback can help you make educated decisions when it comes to the more expensive advertising channels.
+By A/B testing and comparing metrics on the amount of post engagement, site visits, and more, this feedback can help you make educated decisions when it comes to the more expensive Facebook for Business advertising channels.

 (That’s not to say that messages or content always perform the same on social as they do on other channels, but it is a way to get a quick read on customer sentiment.)